NovembreLab/imputation_exercise/README.md

 ## Introduction

-This is an introduction to imputation by using impute2
+This is an introduction to imputation and imputation-based association studies using IMPUTE2.
+Prerequisites that are assumed are some familiarity with the unix shell.

 ## Setup